Our Areas of Practice

 Regulatory Reporting and Disclosures

-This could be a watershed moment for the mutual fund and asset management industry, thanks to new technologies that dramatically speed up and simplify reporting, disclosure, and proxy voting.
+This is a watershed moment for the mutual fund and asset management industry, thanks to new technologies that dramatically speed up and simplify reporting, disclosure, and proxy voting.

 Seizing this opportunity will require engagement and education with regulators and stakeholders.